timolake/livewire-tables/readme.md

 Since the rendered template is simple HTML, there’s no need for table “slots” for customization - customize the template as you see fit!

-## Todo
-- Further support for more advanced queries than a model

 ## Change log
 Please see the [changelog](changelog.md) for more information on what has changed recently.

-## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.

 ## Credits